-Crops

-1
+Livestock

-2 tioned Substance
+Identification of Peti tioned Substance

-3 4 Chemical Name: 13 CAS Numbers:
+Chemical Name: Ethanol 13 CAS Numbers: 64-17-5

-4 5 Ethanol 15 64-17-5

-6 Lutanoi 01-17-5

-7 Other Name: Other Codes:

-8 Ethyl Alcohol 200-578-6 (EINECS No.)
+Other Name: Ethyl Alcohol Other Codes: 200-578-6 (EINECS No.)

-9 5

-10 Trade Names:

-11 Anhydrous Alcohol

-12 Denatured Alcohol
+Trade Names: Anhydrous Alcohol Denatured Alcohol

-14

-15 Summary of Petitioned Use
+Summary of Per titioned Use

-16 17 18 19 20 21 22 The National Organic Program (NOP) final rule currently allows the use of ethanol in organic crop production under 7 CFR §205.601(a)(1)(i) as an algicide, disinfectant, and sanitizer, including irrigation system cleaning.
-Likewise, ethanol is also allowed for use in organic livestock production under 7 CFR 205.603(a)(1)(i) as a disinfectant and sanitizer for surface and topical use only.
-The substance is prohibited for use as a feed additive in organic production.
-In this report, updated and targeted technical information is compiled to augment the 1995 Technical Advisory Panel (TAP) Report for Alcohols, including methanol, ethanol, and isopropanol.
+production under 7 CFR substance is prohibited f for use in organic crop p including irrigation syste 205.603(a)(1)(i) as a disinfectan or use as a feed additive in orga roduction under 7 CFR 205.601 em cleaning.
+In this report, upd the original 1995 Technical Adv ly allows the use of ethanol in organic livestock t and sanitizer for surface and topical use only.
+The anic production.
+In addition, ethanol is also allowed (a)(1)(i) as an algicide, disinfectant, and sanitizer, ated and targeted technical information for ethanol isory Panel (TAP) Report for Alcohols, which

-23 Charac terization of Pe titioned Substance
+Characterization of Pe titioned Substance

-24 25 Composition of the Substance:
+Composition of the Sub stance:

-26 The exact composition of industrial alco holic substances generally depends on the ethanol concentration,

-27 lute alcohol refers to pure ethanol containing only

-28 it is not possible to produce anhydrous (water

-29 iniques can minimize the water content in ethanol

-30 ted with various quantities of water for industrial,

-31 alcoholic beverages.
-Alternatively, denatured

-32 ked with a denaturing agent, which renders the

-resulting ethanol mixture unfit for consumption as a beverage (Merck, 2006).
-The main denaturing agent has traditionally been 10 percent methanol; other typical additives include isopropyl alcohol, acetone,

-35 methyl ethyl ketone, and denatonium (ODN, 1993).
-These substances may be added to ethanol either alone

-36 or in combination, depending on the requirements of the end use product.
-See "Combinations of the

-37 Substance" below for additional information regarding the formulation of denatured ethanol products and

-38 the NOP status of these denaturing additives.
+purity, and the addition small quantities of water free) ethanol via ferment to only a few parts per m academic, and medical u alcohol consists of ethan resulting ethanol mixtur has traditionally been 10 methyl ethyl ketone, and or in combination, deper of any denaturing agents.
+Abso (one percent or less).
+Although ation, modern dehydration tech nillion.
+Ethanol may also be dilu ses as well as the production of ol at varying concentrations spi e unfit for consumption as a be- percent methanol; other typica denatonium (ODN, 1993).
+The nding on the requirements of th ditional information regarding s generally depends on the ethanol concentration, olute alcohol refers to pure ethanol containing only in it is not possible to produce anhydrous (water hniques can minimize the water content in ethanol ated with various quantities of water for industrial, f alcoholic beverages.
+Alternatively, denatured etked with a denaturing agent, which renders the verage (Merck, 2006).
+The main denaturing agent additives include isopropyl alcohol, acetone, ese substances may be added to ethanol either alone e end use product.
+See "Combinations of the the formulation of denatured ethanol products and

+ОН

+Figure 1.
+Ethanol str ructural formula

+~

-40 Source or Origin of the Substance:
+Source or Origin of the Substance:

-41 Both fermentation and chemical synthesis procedures are used in the commercial production of ethanol for

-- 42 the preparation of disinfectant solutions, spirits, and industrial fuel sources.
-A variety of methods are - 43 available for the fermentative production of ethanol from carbon sources such as starch, sugar, and - cellulose using natural and genetically engineered strains of yeast or bacteria (Merck, 2006; Logsdon, 2004).
-Ethanol can also be produced synthetically through the direct or indirect hydration of ethylene (H2C=CH2), - Ethanol can also be produced synthetically through the direct or indirect hydration of ethylene ( $H_2C=CH_2$ ), and as a by-product of certain industrial operations.
-As of 2001, fermentation accounted for 90 percent of - the ethanol production in the U.S., Western Europe and Japan (Logsdon, 2004).
-Considering the continued - the ethanol production in the U.S., Western Europe and Japan (Logsdon, 2004).
+the preparation of disinf available for the ferment ectant solutions, spirits, and inc ative production of ethanol from re used in the commercial production of ethanol fo dustrial fuel sources.
+A variety of methods are m carbon sources such as starch, sugar, and ns of yeast or bacteria (Merck, 2006; Logsdon, 2004)

+Ethanol can also be produced synthetically through the direct or indirect hydration of ethylene ($H_2C=CH_2$), and as a by-product of certain industrial operations.
+As of 2001, fermentation accounted for 90 percent of advancements in fermentation-based technologies and increasing global demands for fuel ethanol, it is not

+49 the ethanol production in the U.S., Western Europe and Japan (Logsdon, 2004).
 Considering the continued

-- 48 advancements in fermentation-based technologies and increasing global demands for fuel ethanol, it is not - 49 surprising that this figure for all ethanol produced in 2013 is estimated to be 95 percent (Berg, 2013).
-See - 50 Evaluation Questions #2 and #3 for a detailed discussion of the fermentative and synthetic methods - 51 potentially used in commercial ethanol production.
+51 surprising that this figure for all ethanol produced in 2013 is estimated to be 95 percent (Berg, 2013).
+See

+52 Evaluation Questions #2 and #3 for a detailed discussion of the fermentative and synthetic methods

+53 potentially used in commercial ethanol production.

-52 Properties of the Substance:
+54 Properties of the Substance:

-- 53 Ethanol is a volatile, flammable, colorless liquid with the structural formula CH3CH2OH.
-A summary of - 54 the chemical and physical properties of pure (absolute) ethanol is provided in Table 1. - 55
+- 55 Ethanol is a volatile, flammable, colorless liquid with the molecular formula CH3CH2OH.
+A summary of - 56 the chemical and physical properties of pure (absolute) ethanol is provided in Table 1.